Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

   + test_size=0.2: 20% of data for testing, 80% for training.
   + random_state=0: Sets a random seed for reproducible splits.

-**This shows the results of a training set split in Python with variables X and y.**
+**Figure 1.10: hows the results of a training set split in Python with variables X and y.**

 ![image](https://github.com/user-attachments/assets/fdef5d25-63f6-4b6a-b31e-5a23fd0ed579)

 + X_train: This represents the training set for the input features (independent variables).
 + y_train: This represents the training set for the target variable (dependent variable).

-**This shows the results of a testing set split in Python with variables X and y.**
+**Figure 1.11: Shows the results of a testing set split in Python with variables X and y.**

  ![image](https://github.com/user-attachments/assets/c4da0af8-9e56-430d-b5ce-3f1d48a1171e)

 + X_test: This represents the testing set for the input features (independent variables).
 + y_test: This represents the testing set for the target variable (dependent variable).

-**This code creates a linear regression model object.**
+**Figure 1.12: Creates a linear regression model object.**

 ![image](https://github.com/user-attachments/assets/6763a7e8-dd73-47b3-8ea3-001a1997d5b7)

 + from sklearn.linear_model import LinearRegression: This line imports the ‘LinearRegression’ class from the ‘sklearn.linear_model’ module.
 This class is used to create linear regression models in Python.
 + model = LinearRegression(): This line creates an instance of the ‘LinearRegression’ class and assigns it to the variable model.
 This creates a new linear regression model object that you can use for training and making predictions.

-**This code trains a linear regression model on a training dataset.**
+**Figure 1.13: Trains a linear regression model on a training dataset.**

 ![image](https://github.com/user-attachments/assets/739a0ba0-9a74-45a9-9308-22c279b232aa)